beberlei/litecqrs-php/README.md

 ### Silex

-Silex plugin ships with a CommandBus and a EventMessageBus that knows how to get services out of your Silex application asw ell as a ServiceProvider.
+Silex plugin ships with a CommandBus and a EventMessageBus that knows how to get services out of your Silex application as well as a ServiceProvider.
 The ServiceProvider adds the most basic services to get LiteCQRS to run.

 To enable the service provider register it on your application: